mtm20176/rubyonrails/README.md

 ###### Notes / To run this app after cloning, we recommend:

-* install rbenv to manage your Ruby environments and install Ruby 2.6.6
+* use an image with Ruby 2.6.6

 * install bundler gem then bundle install the gems specified in the gem file

-* ensure Ruby on Rails 5.2.2 is installed locally

 * install the Ruby gems ( they are not in my git to save space ): bundle install

+ ( the following 2 steps may be needed if you get database errors when launching the rails app )

 * run the database migrations: rails db:migrate RAILS_ENV=development

 * run the seed data including login user names: rails db:seed

- ( if you don't run these 2 steps, you'll get an error when launching the rails app )

  * launch the app from the app folder: rails s -p 3000 -b 0.0.0.0

- ( the binding lets you access the app outside your host )
+ ( the binding lets you access the app outside your localhost )

- * If running in a Docker container, make sure you specify the ports in the docker run to setup port forwarding )
+ * If running in a container, make sure you specify the ports in the docker run to setup port forwarding )

  * log in with the username admin@friends.com and password of password

  * API call #1 to demo in a browser: http://(your app host name)/api/get_posts_count.json

  * API call #2 to demo in a browser: http://(your app host name)/api/get_posts.json?term=

+ * start debugger command: rdebug-ide --host 0.0.0.0 --port 1234 --dispatcher-port 1234 -- bin/rails s